 - A member of the Ready Reserve of a uniformed service

-Military dependent life insurance is limited to your spouse and children who are either under the age of 18, full-time students, or permanently and totally disabled.
-In order to qualify, you must already have full-time SGLI.
+Military dependent life insurance is limited to your spouse and children who are either under the age of 18, full-time students or permanently and totally disabled.
+In order to qualify, you must already have a full-time SGLI.
 If you have part-time SGLI or Veterans' Group Life Insurance (VGLI), your family members will not qualify.
 Coverage is issued in increments of $10,000, and the maximum amount of coverage per child is $10,000.
 The maximum coverage for your spouse is the lesser of $100,000 or the amount of SGLI coverage you carry.

 FSGLI dependent life insurance is free for your dependent children, while the cost to cover your spouse will vary according to your spouse's age and the amount of coverage purchased.
 Beginning at age 35, every five years, the cost for the same amount of supplemental spouse coverage will increase.
-For instance, if your wife is currently 34 years old, the cost for $100,000 of dependent life insurance would only be $5 per month.
+For instance, if your wife is currently 34 years old, the cost of $100,000 of dependent life insurance would only be $5 per month.
 In five years, when she's 39, the same amount of coverage would cost $6.50 per month.

-If you cease to be a member of the military, divorce your spouse or end your own SGLI coverage, your spouse's FSGLI military dependent policy can be converted to an individual whole life insurance policy.
-This can only be done through certain insurers that are partnered with the SGLI program and may not include benefits that were part of the FSGLI policy, such as accidental death and dismemberment coverage.
 However, it will allow your spouse to continue their life insurance coverage without needing to requalify and demonstrate proof of insurability, which can be beneficial if they're older or have been diagnosed with a condition.
 FSGLI coverage for dependent children cannot be converted to an individual policy.

 Dependent life insurance is not considered a taxable benefit from your employer if you pay for the entirety of the coverage.
-If your employer pays for part, or the entirety, of the dependent life insurance coverage, it's also not considered a taxable benefit so long as the face value of the employer-paid coverage is less than $2,000.
+If your employer pays for a part, or the entirety, of the dependent life insurance coverage, it's also not considered a taxable benefit so long as the face value of the employer-paid coverage is less than $2,000.
 Tax law considers up to $2,000 of employer-paid dependent life insurance per dependent to be a de minimis fringe benefit, so the cost of it wouldn't be considered taxable for the employee.

 However, if your employer pays for over $2,000 of life insurance for any single dependent, the entire cost of the policy is typically considered a taxable benefit.
 The taxable cost of the life insurance is determined based upon the IRS' premium tables, which standardize the value based upon the amount of coverage provided and the age of the person insured.
 In some cases, the amount of dependent life insurance considered to be a fringe benefit may be greater, so you should consult a tax expert if this case applies to you.